rusefi/rusefi/misc/Strategy_2019.md

+[Update: this is still rusEfi strategy even for 2020]

 1a) As of June 2019, rusEfi has a _LOT_ of potential but probably is pretty far from being easily usable and pretty far from being easy to use.